-In order to serve visitors, productive activities have to acquire additional inputs: for example, restaurants have to buy and prepare more food, hotels need more housekeeping supplies and public services, aquatic centers consume more cleaning supplies and more water, transport businesses must buy more petrol, fuel and spare parts, etc..
-Often, additional direct investment are also required in order to serve additional customers: more roads, more hotels, more restaurants, more beaches have to be established and cleaned, etc..
-In response to the initial visitor spending, there is a round of increased demand for goods and services necessary for the supply to visitors of the goods and services they wish to consume.
+In order to serve visitors, productive activities require additional inputs: for example, restaurants have to buy and prepare more food, hotels need more housekeeping supplies and public services, aquatic centers consume more cleaning supplies and more water, transport businesses must buy more petrol, fuel and spare parts, etc..
+Often, additional direct investment is also required in order to serve additional customers: more roads, more hotels, more restaurants, more beaches have to be established and cleaned, etc..
+In response to the initial visitor spending, there is a round of increased demand for goods and services necessary to satisfy visitor demand for goods and services.
 These intermediate inputs or capital goods need to be produced or imported, and this, in turn, induces a chain of additional demand for different factors of production (i.e. inputs, labor and capital), a phenomenon that continues through several rounds until exhausted by leakages (see below).
-This chain of effects as productive activities buy from and sell to one another to enable the activities directly serving visitors to do so are called the indirect effects of visitor demand.
+This chain of effects that enables the activities directly serving visitors to do so is called the indirect effects of visitor demand.

-The chain of indirect effects of tourism consumption on other productive activities are due to the linkages of industries serving tourism to other industries that supply them with inputs and capital goods, and then with the linkages of these industries with others that supply them with inputs, and capital goods, etc..
-All these effects generate additional value added, employment, compensation of employees, etc. and other elements of economic impact.
+The chain of indirect effects of tourism consumption on other industries are due to the linkages of industries serving tourism to other industries that supply them with intermediate inputs and capital goods, and then with the linkages of these industries with others that supply them, and so on.
+All these effects generate additional value added, employment, compensation of employees, taxes, income, etc..

-In addition, the increase of income distributed to the labor force and to the owners of productive capital as a result of the different production processes resulting from incremental visitor demand also generates increased demand on goods and services through a rise in household consumption.
+In addition, the increase of income distributed to the labor force and to the owners of productive capital resulting from incremental visitor demand also generates increased demand for goods and services through a rise in household consumption.
 This additional demand generates a chain of induced effects on a great variety of goods and services.
-The indirect and induced effects are often combined and called the "secondary effects" of tourism demand.